CleanArchitecture is a series of templates developed by Jason Taylor that facilitates the implementation of Clean Architecture in .NET applications.

 - Application: Contains the business logic and uses CQRS (Command Query Responsibility Segregation).
 It defines interfaces that are implemented in external layers.
 It depends on the Domain project.

-- Infrastructure: Implements classes to access external resources, such as file systems and web services, based on interfaces defined in Application.
+- Infrastructure: Implements classes for accessing external resources, such as file systems and web services, based on interfaces defined in Application.

-- WebUI: Is the presentation layer, a SPA (Single Page Application) based on Angular and ASP.NET Core.
+- WebUI: This is the presentation layer, a SPA (Single Page Application) based on Angular and ASP.NET Core.
 It depends on the Application and Infrastructure projects.

 Technologies Used